Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 Bank of America Corporation Q4 2024 results

-Bank of America Corporation released its Q4 2024 statistics on 16 January 2025.
+Bank of America Corporation released its Q4 2024 results on 16 January 2025.
 The key report highlights, compared to the corresponding period of 2023, are outlined below:

 • Revenue: 25.3 billion USD (+15%)